IFYNJ/SQL_Projects/README.md

 SQL-PROJECTS

-Below is a collection of SQL projects I've compiled and uploaded to GitHub.
+Attached is a collection of SQL projects I've compiled and uploaded to GitHub.
 Please feel free to have a look!